 There’s nothing like the feeling of a cool breeze from a fan during a summer day.
 To achieve it, you need a ceiling fan that moves the most air.
 When choosing the right fan, some look at the CFM (cubic feet per minute) number on the box or online product page.
-While CFM does talk about the air in relation to the fan, there are a lot more factors that go into a fan that produces the best airflow.
+While CFM does talk about the air in relation to the fan, there are many more factors that go into a fan to produce the best airflow.

 The first thing to understand when evaluating which ceiling fan moves the most air and will cool you best is the difference between CFM and velocity.

 - CFM measures the volume of air a fan moves in cubic feet.
-Our lab technicians measure a fan’s CFM when its running on high and low speed, then calculate the average.
+The bigger the fan, the more CFM.
+Our lab technicians measure a fan’s CFM when it's running on high and low speed, then calculate the average.
 The testing measures are based on the Department of Energy’s (DOE) idea of average daily fan use.

-- Air velocity relates to the speed the airflow is moving and is traditionally measured using miles per hour (mph).
+- Airflow relates to the speed of the air movement, measured using miles per hour (mph).

-The number of blades on the fan aren’t necessarily an indicator of ceiling fan airflow, but rather the shape.
+The number of blades on the fan isn’t necessarily an indicator of ceiling fan airflow, but the ceiling fan blade pitch (or fan blade angle) and shape can impact airflow.
 Our engineering team created a contoured, aerodynamic blade design for our SureSpeed ceiling fans that push air more efficiently compared to standard flat blades.
 Our SureSpeed precision blades produce a more uniform and smooth flow of cooling air instead of chopping or cutting through the air like the traditional flat blade.